funcool/rumext/doc/user-guide.md

 You can use both one and the other interchangeably, depending on which type of API you feel most comfortable with.
-The React hooks are exposed as they are in React, with the function name in camelCase, and the Rumext hooks use the lisp-case syntax.
+The React hooks are exposed as they are in React, with the function name in `camelCase`, and the Rumext hooks use the `lisp-case` syntax.

 Only a subset of available hooks is documented here; please refer to the [React API reference